telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

     inter-notification arrival time.
 So, setting throttling to 5 seconds as in the example above, makes a notification not to be sent if a previous notification was sent less than 5 seconds ago, no matter how many actual changes take place in that period.
-This is give the notification receptor a means to protect itself against context producers that update attribute values too frequently.
-In multi-CB configurationa take into account that last notification measure is local to each CB node.
+This is to give the notification receptor a means to protect itself against context producers that update attribute values too frequently.
+In multi-CB configurations, take into account that the last-notification measure is local to each CB node.
 Although each node periodically synchronizes with DB in order to get potencially newer values (more on this [here](perf_tuning.md#subscription-cache) it may happen that a particular node has an old value, so throttling is not 100% accurate.